 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-The first verses express both sorrow and urgency.
+The opening verses express both sorrow and urgency.
 John reminds his readers that they have heard that the "antichrist is coming."
 In the next verses he describes the "antichrist" as people who "went out from us."
 They left the body of believers to which they once belonged, and now teach falsehoods, denying "that Jesus is the Christ."

 Of course John is sorrowful because these souls have abandoned the faith, but he is also reminding his readers, who have continued to be followers of Christ, that they were "anointed by the Holy One."
 He urgently warns them to "let what you heard in the beginning abide in you."
 This is essential for us if we are to "have confidence and not shrink from him in shame at his coming."